Phone

 Please remember to look at your Knowledge Organisers each night at home and quiz your child on the different interesting facts on both sides!
 The information on these sheets should be easily recalled by the children once the topic is completed.
 Children may also wish to extend their learning beyond the knowledge organiser if they have a specific interest in the topic.
 Please use the knowledge organiser as a starting point for any extra study.

-The knowledge organiser for our current topic, 'Dynamic Dynasties', will be sent home with your children.
+The knowledge organiser for our current topic, 'Sow, Grow and Farm', will be sent home with your children.

 Behaviour Expectations